gkaf89/NCC-Trainings/docs/education/introduction.md

 For the training event, we usually accept 20-30 participants.
 However, as you might know, in events like this, some participants may not attend at the last minute.
 Therefore, we usually accept around 50 registrants.
 Participants typically come from Luxembourg (academic and industry sectors) and other EU countries.
 However, preference will be given to Luxembourg participants.
 Importantly, these events are primarily online, offering participants flexibility and avoiding local logistical burdens.

 During the event, you will be using the MeluXina HPC machine.
 Once you confirm the date for the event, we can request your account on MeluXina for training material preparation.
 Regarding participants, access to MeluXina will be granted before the event.

+Furthermore the following steps would summerize the steps for instructors.

+1. **Course Proposal:**

+     - Once you have gathered sufficient materials and formulated a planned timeline, submit the course title to [Leane BIONDINO](mailto:leane.biondino@uni.lu).

+2. **Announcement:**

+     - After receiving approval, the course will be announced at Supercomputing Luxembourg through [LuxInnovation](https://www.luxinnovation.lu).

+3. **Event Preparation:**

+     - Prepare the training event, which should typically last [half a day](https://ncclux.github.io/NCC-Trainings/education/introduction/).
+Use previous training event formats as inspiration.

+4. **Resource Management:**

+     - During preparation, ensure that all materials are uploaded to the [Git repository](https://github.com/NCCLUX/NCC-Trainings).
+The layout should conform to existing course formats.

+5. **Participant Registration:**

+     - Confirm access to [Inwink](https://my.inwink.com/380dbc1f-23eb-4b94-9381-08dad4679721/tenant/0c9c1db9-92b7-47bf-9642-be6dac500df0) or check with [LuxInnovation](https://www.luxinnovation.lu) to obtain a list of registered participants.

+6. **Technical Support:**

+     - Use the [LXP service ticket system](https://servicedesk.lxp.lu/servicedesk/customer/portal/4) to request compute node resources, specifying the expected number of participants.
+Make these requests at least two weeks before the event starts.

+Make sure to follow these guidelines to ensure a successful training event.